Definitions and medical terms about stillbirth

 Bereavement midwife or officer

 A bereavement midwife, or officer, has had special training in helping parents after a pregnancy loss or stillbirth.
-They can talk to you about bereavement, seeing your baby, spending time creating memories with your baby and the support that’s available when you leave the hospital.
+They can talk to you about bereavement, seeing your baby, spending time and creating memories with your baby and the support that’s available when you leave the hospital.
 They can also help you with paperwork, planning a funeral, and other practical matters after a stillbirth.

 Cervix